Flexible Meeting Room Booking Systems

 But after months of working from home, many of your employees are experiencing video conference fatigue and looking forward to some much-needed face time.

 Still, meeting habits have changed, and both your desk booking software and your meeting room booking system should, too.

-Here’s a glimpse at how meetings will be different and what you'll need from your technology in the future.
+Here’s a glimpse at how meetings and meeting room booking will be different and what you’ll need from your technology in the future.

 One benefit of working remotely over the past few months is that many of us have become more efficient.
 We’ve discovered a quick conversation over online collaboration tools can sometimes replace weekly status meetings.
 Or we’ve realized some meeting activities can be accomplished in an email.